7.0 Review and Process

 Time Required to Process Registration Applications

 The length of time required for a registration decision will vary, but in general, is as follows: Applicant Type Approximate Minimum Length of Time Required to Process Application* Graduates of a Canadian Accredited Program (not registered with another SLP/audiology regulatory body in Canada).
-1 - 2 weeks New Graduates of a United States (US) ASHA[1] Accredited Program [1] American Speech-Language-Hearing Association.
-2 - 3 weeks Applicants registered in a fully practicing membership category[1] with another provincial SLP/Audiology regulatory body in Canada (BC, SK, MB, ON, QC, NB, NL, NS) [1] See Section 4.1.1a.
-1 - 2 weeks Applicants registered [...]
+1 - 2 weeks New Graduates of a United States (US) American Speech-Language Hearing Association (ASHA) Accredited Program 2 - 3 weeks Applicable if you are moving to practice in Alberta and are currently registered in a fully practicing regulated membership category in any Canadian province.
+All Canadian provinces regulate the professions of SLP and Audiology. [...]

 Title